 Sheri Regalado has supported staff and members of the congregation since 2003.
-She edits and produces the bi-monthly newsletter and also manages office functions including database maintenance, processing contributions, and assisting members and outside organizations with room reservations.
+She manages office functions including database maintenance, processing contributions, and assisting members and outside organizations with room reservations.
 Her exceptional organizational skills and long-term experience with the church are vital to the smooth functioning of this busy community.

 You may email Sheri or reach her in the office at 630-505-9408, ext.
 701.

-The Rev. Dr. Myriam Renaud became our community minister in May 2013.
+The Rev. Dr. Myriam Renaud has been affiliated with DuPage UU Church as a community minister* since May 2013.
 Raised Unitarian Universalist, she was ordained as a UU minister in 2005.
-Her ministry to the community takes the form of academic scholarship.
+Her ministry to the community outside the walls of this church takes the form of academic scholarship.
 She is currently an advanced doctoral student in theology at the University of Chicago Divinity School.
 Her dissertation focuses on the concept of God, taking a UU-friendly approach grounded in philosophy and ethics.

 Rev. Renaud is a frequent contributor of theology columns to the UU World, regularly presents papers at UU and other conferences, works at The Parliament of World Religions, has taught liberal theology for the CLF and as a Lecturer at Meadville Lombard Theological School, and serves as the Managing Editor of Sightings, a twice-weekly, online publication sponsored by the Martin Marty Center for the Advanced Study of Religion.
 She also blogs at TheNakedTheologian.com.
 She is a member of the UUA’s Commission on Appraisal.